hemati/FlowiseDocs/use-cases/README.md

 # Use Cases

-Some general use cases of how Flowise can be used.
+Some general use cases of how LangChain.Space can be used.

 * [Web Scrape QnA](web-scrape-qna.md)